-« Sharpening the Evaluation of Asset Pricing Models by Expanding the Set of Test Portfolios »
+« Improving the Evaluation of Asset Pricing Models by Expanding the Set of Test Portfolios »

-Recent studies show that the pricing information in standard test portfolios is not sufficient to discriminate between asset pricing models.
-In this paper, we develop a novel approach to test models on a large cross-section of several thousand portfolios.
-Our large-scale approach relies on a simple estimation procedure, is widely applicable, and allows for formal comparison tests.
-Empirically, our approach uncovers striking performance differences between models.
-While the models are all misspecified, the human capital and conditional CAPMs largely reduce the level of mispricing, consistent with the prediction that labor income shocks and business cycle variations are primary concerns for investors.
+Recent studies show that the standard test portfolios do not contain sufficient information to discriminate between asset pricing models.
+To address this issue, we develop a novel approach that expands the cross-section to several thousand portfolios.
+Our large-scale approach is simple, widely applicable, and allows for formal comparison tests.
+Its ability to improve performance evaluation is confirmed by our empirical results—while the tested models are all misspecified, they exhibit striking performance differences.
+In particular, the human capital and conditional CAPMs produce lower pricing errors which suggests that labor income and recession risk are important concerns for investors.

 « The Predominance of Real Estate in the Household Portfolio», with Sebastien Betermier